 Boston Terriers can swim, but they are not natural swimmers.
 Their short muzzle makes it hard to breathe in water, so supervision is necessary.

-How many puppies can a Boston Terrier have?
+How many puppies can a Boston Terrier Dogs have?

 A typical litter size is 3–5 puppies, though larger litters are possible.